skijit/notes/sound/musical-acoustics/chapter2.md

         - However last term, ```- ab \cos(\lvert f - g \rvert t (\phi_2 - \phi_1)) ``` is the beatin, and it averages out to 0.
         - So we get ```- P_{c_{avg}} = P_{a_{avg}} + P_{b_{avg}} ```
     - So ```- P_{c_{avg}} = 3 + 4 = 7 ```
+    - **Note**: We already knew that power is additive as long as the frequencies are uncorrelated (which they are - since they're different).
+So we just took the scenic route.
 3. **Question**: Two sinusoids, of period 4 and 6 ms, are added.
 What is the period of the resulting waveform?
     - **Answer**:
     - 2 sinusoids: ```- \tau_a ``` = 4 ms, ```- \tau_b ``` = 6 ms